Shadows of quantum machine learning: The flipped model

-The construction of our shadow models starts from a simple yet key observation: all standard quantum machine learning models can be expressed as linear models \cite{jerbi21b}.
-Indeed, early works on parametrized quantum models \cite{havlivcek19,schuld19b} proposed quantum models that could be expressed as linear models of the form:
+The construction of our shadow models starts from a simple yet key observation: all standard quantum machine learning models for supervised learning can be expressed as linear models \cite{jerbi21b}.
+To delve into this claim, we first draw upon early works that utilized parametrized quantum circuits in machine learning \cite{havlivcek19,schuld19b}.
+These works proposed quantum models that are naturally expressed as linear functions of the form

-where $\rho(\x)$ are quantum states that encode classical data $\x\in\X$ and $O(\thv)$ are parametrized observables whose inner product with $\rho(\x)$ define $f_{\thv}(\x)$.
-To make this concrete: in a regression task, one would use such a model to assign a real-valued label to an input $\x$, while in classification tasks, one would additionally apply, e.g., a sign-function, to discretize its output to a class.
-From a circuit picture, such functions can for instance be evaluated by: (i) preparing an initial state $\rho_0$, e.g., $\ket{0}\!\bra{0}^{\otimes n}$, (ii) evolving it under a data-dependent circuit $U(\x)$, (iii) followed by a variational circuit $V^\dagger(\thv)$, (iv) before finally measuring the expectation value of a Hermitian observable $O$.
-Steps (i) and (ii) together define
+where $\rho(\x)$ are quantum states that encode classical data $\x\in\X$ and $O(\thv)$ are parametrized observables whose inner product with $\rho(\x)$ defines $f_{\thv}(\x)$ (see Fig.~\ref{fig:main}).
+In a regression task, one would use such a model to assign a real-valued label to an input $\x$, while in classification tasks, one would additionally apply, e.g., a sign function, to discretize its output into a class.
+From a circuit picture, such models can be evaluated on a quantum computer by: (i) preparing an initial state $\rho_0$, e.g., $\ket{0}\!\bra{0}^{\otimes n}$, (ii) evolving it under a data-dependent circuit $U(\x)$, (iii) followed by a variational circuit $V(\thv)$, (iv) before finally measuring the expectation value of a Hermitian observable $O$.
+Together, steps (i) and (ii) define

 while steps (iii) and (iv) define